-Your friends and especially your family might not exactly that a remote job is a ‘real job’.
-They mighty consider you to be available all the time.
+Your friends and especially your family might not exactly think that a remote job is a ‘real job’.
+They might consider you to be available all the time.
 You spouse might expect you to do household chores in the middle of the day or your kids might expect you to read them a story.
 If you have flat mates, they might want to bring friends over while you are working.

 Here are a few tips to manage interruptions and distractions from family members:

 It’s important to explain to your family why it’s important not to disturb you while you are working, unless it’s important.
 Your family’s support is paramount of you want to be able to work productively from home.